rgraterol/accounts-core-api/README.md

 curl --location --request GET 'http://localhost:8080/ping'
 ```

-ZAP creates the folder `/logs` which creates .txt files in the `"MM-DD-YYY"` to record logs
+*Notice: ZAP creates the folder `/logs` which creates .txt files in the `"MM-DD-YYY"` to record logs*

 ## Tests